Text processing

 Dealing with case

-Here's five different methods for changing the case of characters.
+Here are five different methods for changing the case of characters.
 Word level transformation is determined by consecutive occurrences of alphabets, not limited to separation by whitespace characters.

 >>> sentence = 'thIs iS a saMple StrIng'